 There are blog carnivals out there where people collect good posts from many different blogs.
-One of those that I follow is the Carnival of Bad History.
-I ran across a shocking example of bad history in the New York Times last night.
+One of those that we follow is the Carnival of Bad History.
+We ran across a shocking example of bad history in the New York Times last night.

 In “When the Times Make the Man,” the idea is put forward that John McCain is not an elderly and ever-more neocon hardliner but rather a 1950s rebel: “Robert Timberg reports that when Mr. McCain recalls his youth he “describes himself as a rebel without a cause, a James Dean type, though it’s just as easy to imagine him as Holden Caulfield.”
 And he cultivated the part, “clad in blue jeans, motorcycle boots and his overcoat, and smoking a cigarette that dangled from his lips,” as Paul Alexander writes in his book “Man of the People: The Life of John McCain.”